Reading time: 5 minutes

 Published: 2019 | Author: Elsa Sun

 You may already know that China is New Zealand’s largest bilateral trading partner, and Chinese New Zealanders are the largest Asian ethnic group in New Zealand.
-You may have also had a taste of what the Chinese market offers and want to explore further, but don’t know how or where to access this huge market with tremendous opportunities.
+You may have also had a taste of what the Chinese market offers and want to explore cross cultural marketing strategies further, but don’t know how or where to access this huge market with tremendous opportunities.

 In order to help others understand more about the Chinese market, I interviewed several Chinese marketers who are based in New Zealand.
 In this article, you can read the first half of my series featuring six New Zealand Chinese marketers top tips.
 The follow up article showcasing another three Chinese experts will feature shortly.
 I hope that through their tips and experience, you’ll find the confidence to start your journey engaging with the Chinese.

-In The Art of War, Sun Tzu says,“Military actions are taken following careful strategy making and battles will never be implemented without sufficient preparation”.
-Likewise with entering the Chinese market without proper preparation, the chance of winning is extremely low.
+In The Art of War, Sun Tzu says, “Military actions are taken following careful strategy making and battles will never be implemented without sufficient preparation”.
+Likewise, entering the Chinese market or developing a cross cultural marketing strategy without proper preparation, the chance of winning is extremely low.
 Why?
 Language, this is the first and biggest barrier.
 Secondly, the cultural differences between Chinese and Western culture are significant and it is challenging to bridge the gap.

 “Team work is always important if you want to succeed.
 [You should also] choose the right partner and then work hard together with them.”says Chris Fei, the International Marketing Manager of Otago Polytechnic.